Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 <li>Simply place a set of square brackets around the title of the destination passage.</li>

 <li>Or if you want the <em>linked</em> text to be different from the title of the destination passage, use this notation: {{{[[link text|passageTitle]]}}}.
-That's two square brackets, the text you want your reader to click, a vertical line (on most keyboards, this is located as part of the forward-slash key), the title of the passage you're linking to, then two square brackets.</li>
+That's two square brackets, the text you want your reader to click, a vertical line or "pipe" (on most keyboards, this is located as part of the forward-slash key), the title of the passage you're linking to, then two square brackets.</li>

 </ol>